Insider Weekends: Victoria Livschitz Purchases $1.5 Million Worth Of Grid Dynamics

 This purchase filed with the SEC late on Friday evening stood out because of its size in relation to the size of the company.
 Grid Dynamics is a software consulting company with a market cap of $571 million and an enterprise value of $445 million.
 Following this purchase Ms. Livschitz owns 2.3% of the outstanding shares.

-In a scene that could be out of Netflix’s new popular series The Queen’s Gambit, Ms. Livschitz met her husband, Leonard Livschitz at an international chess tournament in Bulgaria and by the end of the tournament he had proposed to her.
+In a scene that could be out of Netflix’s new popular series The Queen’s Gambit, Ms. Livschitz met her former husband, Leonard Livschitz at an international chess tournament in Bulgaria and by the end of the tournament he had proposed to her.
 Both of them emigrated to the U.S. and attended Case Western University and later worked at Ford.
 Ms. Livschitz worked at Sun Microsystems from 1997 until 2006, rising through the engineering ranks to become a Principal Architect.
-She founded Grid Dynamics in 2006 and left for a period of two years from 2013 to 2015, while her husband joined the company in 2014 as CEO.
+She founded Grid Dynamics in 2006 and left for a period of two years from 2013 to 2015, while Mr. Livschitz joined the company in 2014 as CEO.
 For more on Ms. Livschitz check out her 2011 article Frogs, Chessboards and Grids in The New York Times.

 Grid Dynamics went public on March 5, 2020 through a combination with a special purpose acquisition company (SPAC), the increasingly popular method for companies to go public and avoid the long process associated with a traditional IPO.
 According to Accelerate, SPAC activity heated up significantly this summer and in a sign of an increasingly frothy market, there were a record 247 SPACs trading as of November 25, of which 52 have announced a business combination and 195 were looking to merge with an operating company.